Updated as of Thursday July 30, 2:00PM ET

 On April 17, Governor Walz issued an Executive Order expanding allowable outdoor recreation activities such as hiking, golfing, fishing, hunting and more.
 The order also permits specific outdoor recreation businesses to reopen and remain open.
 These businesses include: bait shops, marina services, dock installation services, boat repair, outdoor shooting ranges, public and private trails, and golf courses.
 Hennepin County Sheriff’s Department put together a video on social distancing while boating, which can be viewed here.

 Access Impacts: State Lakes and State Park Lakes reopened for fishing and boating on Monday, April 20, 2020 for day use only.
 Wildlife management areas remain open.
-Social distancing guidelines must be adhered to, group activities are limited to a maximum of 20 people.
+Social distancing guidelines must be adhered to, group activities are limited to a maximum of 100 people.
+Read more here.

-All areas of the Gulf Islands National Seashore in Mississippi have reopened except for Ship Island.
+All areas of the Gulf Islands National Seashore in Mississippi have reopened.

-Access Impacts: Montana state parks are open and most campgrounds have reopened as of May 1, but visitor centers remain closed.
-Bannack State Park will remain closed.
+Access Impacts: Montana state parks are open and most campgrounds have reopened as of May 1.
 Visitors are reminded to bring their own supplies when recreating on our state lands while practicing social distancing guidelines and adhering to Leave No Trace principals.
 Supplies should include hand sanitizer as it may not be available in all parks.
-All park events and programs have been cancelled until further notice.

 Fishing: fishing piers are open but social distancing guidelines are to be strictly followed.

 For a list of Park and boat ramp closures, click here.

 Access Impacts: Nebraska state parks and recreation areas remain open for day use, fishing and recreation with some facilities closures.
 State designated beaches and swimming areas reopened as of June 4.
 Read more here.